jchris/hovercraft/README.md

 ## Basic Usage

+NOTE: Hovercraft is only compatible with CouchDB trunk.
+If the tests fail, make sure you are running on the latest latest CouchDB.

 The easiest way to try Hovercraft is to put the hovercraft directory inside the CouchDB trunk directory and then launch CouchDB like this: